Editor’s Note: This article was originally published on December 22, 2017.

-Itemized deductions have allowed taxpayers, if they qualified, to reduce their taxable income by claiming a variety of deductions.
+The ability to Itemize deductions allows taxpayers to reduce their taxable income by claiming a variety of deductions instead of the standard deduction.
 These include mortgage interest, state and local income or sales taxes, property taxes on their homes and cars, charitable contributions, and more.
 Traditionally, about 30% of taxpayers have itemized deductions (on Schedule A) because their total itemized deductions were more than the standard deduction, based on their filing status.

 The cost of buying or owning a home has traditionally been made more affordable by the deductibility of mortgage interest and real estate taxes.
 Although real estate taxes are included in the $10,000 limit for all state and local taxes, mortgage interest remains deductible – with two important changes.